hombrecito2580/LetMeKnow-WOC22/README.md

 6. (Optional) Customize and modify:

-Feel free to explore the project code, make modifications, and customize the app according to your requirements.
+- Feel free to explore the project code, make modifications, and customize the app according to your requirements.

 ## 🙏 Credits

-### Third-party Libraries
+### Third-party Libraries & Services

 - Glide: Used for image loading and caching ([GitHub](https://github.com/bumptech/glide))
 - Firebase: Used for authentication, storage, and database functionalities ([Firebase](https://firebase.google.com/))